 I am writing to express my support for the nomination by the Camden Residents' Action Group for the historic town of Camden as an item of State Heritage Significance.
 I believe that the remarkably intact nature of the colonial town established by the Macarthur family warrants its more significant protection by such a declaration.
+Camden's town centre has distinctive heritage significance and it is important we take steps to retain the town centre's character.
+State heritage listing would ensure its unique historical development is retained and protected into the future.

 Since 1979 I have been actively involved in heritage protection for the town of Camden through the work of the Camden Residents' Action Group and the Camden Historical Society.
-I am a former President and Vice President of the Camden Historical Society.
+I am a former President and a current Vice President of the Camden Historical Society.

-As part of this activity I have been either the author or co-author or editor of the following publications:
+As part of this activity, I have been either the author or co-author or editor of the following publications: